alyssaerdem/tic-tac-toe/README.md

 # Tic-tac-toe
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and written using Typescript and CSS.

+Link to the app: https://classic-tic-tac-toe-app.herokuapp.com/

 ## Description
 Tic-tac-toe is a game that is played on a 3x3 grid of tiles between two players, one of which will have the mark **X** and the other **O**.